ninjagains/screenshot-maker/README.md

 | :--------------------------------------------------------------------------------------------------: | :-------------------------------------------------------------------------------------------------: |
 | ![](https://github.com/ninjagains/screenshot-maker/blob/master/examples/Add%20new%20sets_framed.png) | ![](https://github.com/ninjagains/screenshot-maker/blob/master/examples/Add%20new%20sets_final.png) |

-The text that appears in the image is currently the same as the file name (this will likely change in the future as it limits what you can write a lot)
+The text that appears in the image is currently the same as the file name (this will likely change in the future as it limits what you can write a lot).
+Also it is not really configurable in terms of backgrounds and text colors, but that may be implemented going forward.

 ## Options